eschoien/Dissimilarity-Tree-Reproduction/README.md

 - Compute or download the precomputed dissimilarity tree
 - Run option 21: top-k results for dissimilarity tree

+**Various scripts, for creating the figures and tables from the measurement files produced, can be found in analysis/master_project directory in the lsh-experiment branch.
+These are not included in the master branch as they are created ad-hoc for visualizing the results.**

 ## Credits

 This repository is a fork from Bart Iver van Blokland (https://github.com/bartvbl/Dissimilarity-Tree-Reproduction)